Home » Are Break-Up Emails Appropriate?

 Respect means not breaking up a serious intimate relationship by email.

-To me, common sense and courtesy would dictate the apparent answer.
-10. Email is not meant to be used to hide from necessary face-to-face communication.
-That is unless you are a chicken (or worse).
+Email is not meant to replace necessary face-to-face communication.
+That is, unless you are a chicken (or worse).

 Not All Communication Should Be Email

-Here are my thoughts about ebreakups.
+Here are my thoughts about e-breakups.

 Just off the top of my head…